 Justified in that the poison Ehlana was given made her barren, and Aphrael figured she'd kill two birds with one stone — she needed somewhere safe to hide and get over the shock of a God's death (Ehlana's womb was perfect) and she'd give Ehlana the heir she needed.

 Kurik is an enormous badass in his own right, peaking when he meets an arrogant young nobleman while being browbeaten into wearing Bevier's armour and scares the daylights out of him.
-As a follow-up, the young man's father is so horrified his son was harrassing a bunch of badass Church Knights and is so profoundly ignorant that he didn't know who they were, he disowns the clown, banishes his friends and pack his own wife off to a monastery.
+As a follow-up, the young man's father is so horrified (his son was harassing a bunch of badass Church Knights and is so profoundly ignorant that he didn't know who they were) that he disowns the clown, banishes his friends and packs his own wife off to a monastery.
 Bevier later says Kurik's a bigger man than him because he'd have just decapitated the kid "after his second remark".

 Patriarch Bergsten is a Badass Preacher, given that not even Sparhawk will risk a fight with him.
 Ulath notes that Bergsten would have been the Preceptor of the Genidian Knights if he'd stayed in the order instead of taking the cloth.
-Patriarch Dolmant, as a former Pandion novice, may also qualify, although he's no doubt out of practice; it's stated that he was even a match for Sparhawk's father.
+Patriarch Dolmant, as a former Pandion novice, may also qualify, although he's no doubt out of practice; it's stated that he was even a match for Sparhawk's father - and the Sparhawk line has always been renowned for its talent on the field of combat.

 The Peloi and their ridiculously well-trained horses.
 Even the Church Knights step lightly around these guys.
 So does Otha, who invaded the West through Lamorkand in part because he didn't want to risk fighting the Peloi.